About the Journal

 Once the preliminary review of the article has been concluded in a “satisfactory” manner, the review process by the peer reviewers (double blind) begins.

 The peer review is carried out by two specialists on the subject.
-Reviewers, anonymously, evaluate the manuscript within a period of no more than fifteen days, and must send their report to the editorial team if the article meets quality standards.
+Reviewers, anonymously, evaluate the manuscript within a period of no more than fifteen days, and must send their report to the Editorial team, following the articles’ evaluation format.

 After receiving the suggestions and recommendations, they will be sent to the author to modify their work, having a period of fifteen days to do what is requested.
 Articles that still present observations will not be accepted.
 To avoid inconveniences in the evaluation, the author must submit a report stating the modifications (section, page and line).